 Here’s how to persuade your boss to invest in the right sales tools:

 Now, the most important thing to do is make sure you aren’t wasting your boss’ time (or making them feel that way).
 The minute they think otherwise, you’re out, you’re done, you will not pass pass go, you won’t collect $200… It’s up to you to prove that what you are saying actually matters.

 The best way to ensure that your boss is on board with the sales tool you are suggesting is to provide cold, hard evidence on why they should adopt this specific solution.
 Using statistics is one way to do so.
-For example, if you wanted your boss to adopt Spiro’s sales automation CRM, you’d let them know that Spiro’s customers report reaching 47% more prospects, once they start using Spiro’s CRM.
+For example, if you wanted your boss to adopt Spiro’s sales automation CRM, you’d let them know that Spiro’s customers report reaching 47% more prospects, once they start using Spiro’s Proactive Relationship Management platform.
 It’s hard to argue with such an impressive figure.